I’ve let you down. I made a tart and never shared it.

 Have you ever tried frangipane?
 You’ve probably found it tucked neatly between a sweet tart crust and spiral of fresh fruit.
 Or nestled among the buttery layers of a flaky croissant.
 Good frangipanes don’t use almond extract.
 They don’t need it.
 Because they’re pure sweetened-but-otherwise-unadulterated almond seduction.

 Want to taste some excellent frangipane?
 If you’re in Boston, head straight to Harvard Square to Crema Cafe for their almond croissants.
 Make sure to get there early — as in well before noon, especially on a Sunday — because these house-made freshly-baked almond-only filled pastries go quickly.

 But back to today’s tart (or rather, six months ago’s tart).
 I like to bake my fruit right into the almond layer.
-The juices from the fruit melt into the frangipane, keeping it lustrous.
+The juices from the fruit melt into the frangipane.
 The almond cream puffs up as it bakes and nearly buries the fruit under a crispy, caramelized crust that crackles with the first dip of the fork.

 By this point, you’ve probably noticed that this tart has pears in it.
 On boy, you’re thinking, this girl is evil.
 Because pear season was months ago.
 Even worse, it’s months away.
 But let’s think about it this way: when the days start getting shorter and the leaves start falling off the trees, and the coats come out of storage, you’ll have something to look forward to along with the first snow of the season and a new pair of boots.

 And I’m not entirely evil.
 Though, perhaps a bit of a tease.
 Next week (if the baking gods smile down on me), there will be a summer fruit frangipane tart to follow.
 I’ll share that one post-haste because then you’ll be able to go out and grab a few pints of berries or plums and make your own tart to bring to a barbecue.